nazmulidris/developerlife.com/_posts/2024-05-25-tokio-uring-exploration-rust.md

 author: Nazmul Idris
 date: 2024-05-25 15:00:00+00:00
 excerpt: |
   Explore the Linux io_uring syscall with the tokio-uring crate in Rust.
-This article and video will show you how to use the tokio-uring do async file IO at the OS level, and how to use it to build a simple echo TCP server, for use with netcat.
+This article, video, and repo will show you how to use the tokio-uring do async file IO at the OS level, and how to use it to build a simple echo TCP server, for use with netcat.
 layout: post
 categories: